xtophs/k8s-setup-federation-cluster/README.md

 They're useful for building / and dedugging dnsproviders

+## Set up DNS
+1.

+## Create a Service Principal with access to the DNS service

+## Federation Host Cluster
-1. First setup a kubernetes cluster.
+1. Setup a kubernetes cluster.
 The scripts assume you created an ARM templates using [acs-engine](https://github.com/Azure/acs-engine). `setup-cluster.sh` will create a resource group and then deploy the ARM template.
 2. Build a hyperkube running your DNS federation provider.
 You can clone the kubernetes repo, add your code, set `REGISTRY` and `VERSION` environment variables and then build the hyperkube by running `./hack/dev-push-hyperkube.sh`
 3. Run `setup-cluster.sh` with those parameters:
 - location